-Capital Assets - Capital assets are carried at cost and depreciated using the straight-line method based on the estimated useful lives of the related assets, as follows:
+Capital Assets - Capital assets are carried at cost and depreciated using the straight-line method based on the estimated useful lives of the related assets.
+Right-to-use lease and SBITA assets are amortized over the shorter of the term of the agreement or the estimated useful life of the assets.
+The estimated useful lives for each category are as follows:

-Rail system and buildings 5 - 50 years Transportation equipment 5 - 20 years Other property and equipment 3 - 20 years Right-to-use lease for rail system and buildings 5 - 15 years Right-to-use lease for transportation equipment 5 - 15 years Right-to-use lease for other property and equipment 5 - 15 years SBITA (Subscription-Based IT Arrangements) 2 - 5 years
+Rail system and buildings 5 - 50 years Transportation equipment 5 - 20 years Other property and equipment 3 - 20 years Right-to-use lease for rail system and buildings 5 - 15 years Right-to-use lease for transportation equipment 5 - 15 years Right-to-use lease for other property and equipment 5 - 15 years SBITA (Subscription Based IT Arrangement) 2 - 5 years

 MARTA uses a five-thousand dollar capitalization threshold for its capital assets.
-Donated properties are reported at the estimated fair market value on the date donated.
+Donated properties are reported at the estimated acquisition value on the date donated.
 When assets are sold or retired, the cost of the asset and related accumulated depreciation is removed from the accounts and the resulting gain or loss, if any, is charged to non-operating revenue or expense.